 Most people have heard about Feng Shui,

 the Chinese art of placement.
 Many Feng Shui principles can be applied to one's home and work place to create an auspicious, harmonious,

 living environment.
 I took my first course in Feng Shui in 1994 from Seann Xenja and have been interested in this esoteric art form ever since.
 The

 more I learn about it, the deeper and richer feng shui becomes.

-I have come to learn that my oil
+I have come to learn that

 paintings make excellent feng shui adjustments or enhancements to create

 The plein air oil paintings are wonderful for complementing the various

 parts of the Bagua.
 The Bagua is the energy map for